zieckey/etcdsync/README.md

-In fact, there are many similar implementation, but which are all obsolete depending on library `github.com/coreos/go-etcd/etcd` which is official marked `deprecated`.
+In fact, there are many similar implementation, but which are all obsolete depending on library `github.com/coreos/go-etcd/etcd` which is official marked `deprecated`, and the usage is a little bit complicated.
-And the usage is a little bit complicated.
+Otherwise this library is very very simple.
+The usage is simple, the code is simple.

 ## Import